-Katalyst Kampus, Your Online Mortgage School, includes 12 modules or units educating the learner on specific parts of being a successful mortgage broker.
+Katalyst Kampus, Your Online Mortgage School, includes 12 chapters that educate the learner on specific parts of being a successful mortgage broker.
 The information is presented in a thorough, manageable, motivating format that is easily accessible and 100% online.
-Each module covers dozens of important details about the unit topic.
-Some will include interviews with other professionals, videos and links to outside resources.
-Downloadable documents will accompany most units along with Kathy’s best tips for systems, fine-tuning your database, effective marketing techniques, system efficiencies, dozens of tools for problem solving, business tips, motivational quotes, educational videos and interviews with other industry professionals.
+Each chapter covers dozens of important details about a main part of the mortgage industry.
+Some include interviews with other professionals, video demonstrations and links to outside resources.
+Downloadable documents accompany most chapters along with Kathy’s best tips for systems, fine-tuning your database, effective marketing techniques, system efficiencies, dozens of tools for problem solving, and business tips.

-Each unit includes a quiz or two and a unit comprehensive test.
-The course will also have a final exam.
+Each chapter includes a quiz or two and a comprehensive test covering everything learned in that chapter.
+The course also has a final exam.
 Students who pass with 80% or higher will receive a Certificate of Completion from Katalyst Kampus.

 1. Bones of the Loan